mtlawrence787/mtlawrence787/README.md

-- 👋 Hi, I’m @mtlawrence787
+- 👋 Hi, I’m in part ownership @droidstar-patch-1
-- 👀 I’m interested in ... starting online business to help support family and fund school
+- 👀 I’m interested in ... running and operating an online business
-- 🌱 I’m currently learning ... management
+- 🌱 I’m currently learning ...
+Business management=
-- 💞️ I’m looking to collaborate on ... marketing, links, coding, assistance
+- 💞️ I’m looking to collaborate on ... marketing, links, coding, inorder to provide my customers with everything they desire
-- 📫 How to reach me ... mi8566996@gmail.com
+- 📫 How to reach me ...

 <!---
 mtlawrence787/mtlawrence787 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.